 Introduction to Pillaged Islands: Battle of the Buccaneers

 Captain Scarbrow paused for a moment, wondering of the note's origins and the treasure of which it spoke.
-The captain then looked up and noticed several intricately carved markings on a nearby tree.
+The Captain then looked up and noticed several intricately carved markings on a nearby tree.
 He hadn't noticed the carvings before and wasn't sure if they'd been there all a long or had suddenly appeared.
-As the captain slowly approached the tree, he found himself suddenly able to decipher the markings.
-The captain began dictating aloud the deciphering of the markings.
+As the captain slowly approached the tree, he found a glass eyelet hanging from the tree next to the markings.
+As the Captain peered through the eyelet, he found he could decipher the markings.
+The Captain began dictating aloud the deciphering of the markings.
 They told of an ancient people who first inhabited the island.
 While on the island the people enjoyed several generations of peace and prosperity.
 But in 1321, a young boy catalyzed a chain of events that would have unintentional and far reaching consequences.

 The hidden world consisted of several, uninhabited islands all of which spanned a storm riddled sea and whose currents were strong enough to dictate the motion of any crew's ship that dared enter its waters.
 The only escape from the world was to put out any inherent desire to obtain the stones.